harry830622/floorplanner/README.md

 ## Seed
-Since every perturbation in SA is randomly made, we can fix the seed to get the same sequence of preturbations, thus the same floorplan result every time.
+Since every perturbation in SA is randomly made, we can fix the seed to get the same sequence of perturbations, thus the same floorplan result every time.

 ## GUI